nadavbra/protein_bert/README.rst

 Using ProteinBERT
 =============

 Fine-tuning ProteinBERT is very easy.
-You can see some working examples `in this notebook <https://github.com/nadavbra/protein_bert/blob/master/ProteinBERT%20demo.ipynb>`_.
+You can see working examples `in this notebook <https://github.com/nadavbra/protein_bert/blob/master/ProteinBERT%20demo.ipynb>`_.

 Pretraining ProteinBERT from scratch
 =============

-If, instead of using the existing pretrained model weights, you would like to train it from scratch, then follow the steps below.
-We warn you however that this is a long process (we pretrained the current model for a whole month), and it also requires a lot of storage (>1TB).
+If, instead of using the existing model weights, you would like to train from scratch, then follow the steps below.
+We warn that this is a long process (we pretrained the current model for a whole month), and it also requires a lot of storage (>1TB).

 Step 1: Create the UniRef dataset
 ------------